The Minoan Civilization

 The Minoan religion seems to be centred around a goddess, as many similar goddess figurines are found throughout Crete.
 She is sometimes referred to as the snake goddess because her figurine is holding two snakes in her outstretched arms.
 The bull seems to be important to the Minoan culture.
 Bulls were originally brought to the island by people.
 The palaces of the Minoans have many carvings of the bull's horns.
 Another possible religious item is a double-sided axe, which we call the labrys.

 There is discussion as to why this advanced civilization disappeared.
 Clearly, there were natural disasters, including earthquakes and the volcanic explosion on Thera, which caused a tsunami that hit the northern shore of Crete, but the civilization, though weakened, recovered.
 The invasion of the Mycenaeans, a warrior people and the first Greeks seem to have ended the Minoan civilization.
-We will learn more about the Mycenaeans in the next online chapter.

 The Mycenaean Civilization